StudySteno/StudySteno-Plover-Contractions/README.md

 THR|there
 TK-|did
 TKOE|do
-TKU|does (technically, "does" is TKUZ but for purposes of briefing phrases, I drop the Z) THAOES|these
+TKU|does (technically, "does" is `TKUZ` but for purposes of briefing phrases, I drop the `Z`) THAOES|these
-WO, WOU|would (note I'm migrating away from using WO, as I prefer the WOU version, although sorting out conflicts is ongoing.)
+WO, WOU|would (note I'm migrating away from using `WO`, as I prefer the `WOU` version, although sorting out conflicts is ongoing.)
 THOES, THOEZ|those (note there are several options for 'those' in the default dictionary.
-I prefer THOEZ, but sometimes also use THOES because of simpler/easier fingering, so both are used as a root for most of these entries, except where creates conflicts.
-Sometimes the ending S or Z is entirely dropped.)
+I prefer `THOEZ`, but sometimes also use `THOES` because of simpler/easier fingering, so both are used as a root for most of these entries, except where creates conflicts.
+Sometimes the ending `S` or `Z` is entirely dropped, and its likely that I'll make that my standard approach in the future.)
-WAOE|we (note some "WE"-based entries still exist for some phrases due to conflicts, I do prefer phonetic version although still resolving conflicts).
+WAOE|we (note some `WE`-based entries still exist for some phrases due to conflicts, I do prefer phonetic version although still resolving conflicts).
 WHA|what
 WHO|who
 WR-|were